How to Use a Coping Saw to Create Perfect Curves

 How to Cut a Straight Line with a Coping Saw

-The coping saw’s thin blade is designed to cut through a thin material that doesn’t measure more than one inch thick.
+The coping saw’s thin blade is designed to cut through a thin material that is less than one inch thick.
 Cutting a straight line is one of the most straightforward jobs if you have a sharp coping saw.
 Here are the right steps to follow.

 use a coping saw in a straight line